 It's worth noting that while his fighting skills start off as unrefined (though he improves tremendously throughout the series), he was already quite clever in how he used his abilities, with his victories as much a result of good tactics as sheer determination.

 While some consider his initial improvement after the time skip an Informed Ability, he was already using his jutsus more intelligently, largely outgrowing the use of rushing enemies with dozens of clones (aside from when using a clone rush as a distraction from his real attack) in favor of more creative uses, such as creating one to redirect himself in the air.
 As he improves even more over the second half of the series (particularly with regards to techniques requiring fine control), he now can use powerful jutsus to their full potentials, instead of simply enough to compensate for lack of skill, becoming one of the most powerful ninjas in the world (though still a Genin in rank).
+The reason his improvement seemed informed was he kept losing his temper and charging at the enemy in Bijuu-mode..

 Besides ninja, there's the tailed beasts themselves: they have immense power, but being monsters they can't do much with it besides thrash around and shoot out giant balls of chakra.
 It's for this reason that beasts with a host are stated to be potentially more dangerous.